My Name Is Prince & I am FUNKY…MY NAME IS PRINCE THE ONE & ONLY!

 5th Prince Concert

 In October 1988, Shawn and I attend the “Love Sexy Tour” concert at Joe Louis Arena.
 The total experience is an overwhelming extravaganza of Princeliness.
 I’d made a little progress in the pursuit of a music industry career, as part of the George Clinton funk band, “INCorporated Thang Band.”
 A name I came up with after our original moniker, “The Tackheads” or “Tackhead” was not available due to legal issues.

 I give a cassette of our LP to Quentin Perry a big-time entertainment promoter and longtime Prince promoter, whom I’d known for many years.
 He was located at a huge lighting and sound board station, near the backstage entrance.
 I ask him to pass the cassette to our label mate Prince, but his demeanor is dismissive at best, the cassette likely ends up on the floor.

 Seated on the main floor, our immediate view is the undergirding of a monolithic stage, with a white Thunderbird in tow.
 The whole set up is a mind-blowing spectacle of color and lights.
-After an hour of tracking Prince skip, run, dance, sing and play over every inch of that mega playground I’m exhausted.
+After an hour of tracking Prince skip, run, dance, play and sing over every inch of that mega playground I’m exhausted.
 I develop a neck cramp and a throbbing headache, causing us to leave early.

 6th and Final Prince Concert